"I don't mind having a demon friend."

 - Mass Effect, where Commander Shepard can develop close, non-romantic friendships with several different kinds of aliens, and, of course, develop Interspecies Romances as well.
 Not to mention the ones between NCPs.

-- In Dragon Age: Origins, no matter your race, you can befriend elves, dwarves, humans, and Qunari.
+- In Dragon Age, no matter your race, you can befriend elves, dwarves, humans, Qunari and the odd Fade spirit.

 - Super Mario Bros.